Lostxchaos/Immune-cold-triple-negative-breast-cancer/README.md

+# Spatial decomposition of immune-cold TNBC: a CAF barrier and the limits of driver inference

 Analysis code for the manuscript *"A fibroblast barrier and the limits of driver inference in immune-cold triple-negative breast cancer."*

 This repository contains the computational pipeline used to (i) classify Visium spatial transcriptomics spots into microenvironment phenotypes, (ii) quantify a cancer-associated fibroblast (CAF) stromal barrier under controls against classifier circularity, (iii) test tumour-intrinsic MYC activity as a candidate driver of the Immune Desert niche under regulon-composition and tumour-fraction control, and (iv) assess recoverability of the phenotype signature in bulk cohorts.